ESTHER KUEHN NEUROSCIENCE

 Picture

 My Research Group uses translational MR imaging to understand how cortical microstructure links to human brain function in health and disease.
-We study healthy younger and older adults, people with neurodegenerative and neurological diseases and people with mental disorders to understand the neuronal mechanisms that underlie healthy and pathological brain states and their modification.
+We study healthy younger and older adults, people with neurodegenerative and neurological diseases and people with mental disorders to understand the neuronal mechanisms that underlie healthy and pathological cortex architectures and their modification.

 overview research topics